Professional Program in Respiratory Therapy

 Background Check & Drug Screening Policy

-All students in the professional phase of the Respiratory Therapy Program will be subject to mandatory Criminal Background checks & Drug Screening at least once during their matriculation in the professional program.
+All students in the professional phase of the Respiratory Therapy Program will be subject to mandatory Criminal Background checks & Drug Screening at least twice during their matriculation in the professional program, including before admission and during the HSRT 454 Critical Care and Internship course.
 Students will also be subject to random background checks and/or drug screening throughout the duration of their enrollment in professional courses.
 Students will be responsible for the associated fees for the aforementioned background checks and screenings.
-Students should understand that program faculty CANNOT guarantee clinical rotation privileges for any student that is admitted to the RT program and has a subsequent Background Check and/or Drug Screen that is incongruent with the standards of the program’s clinical affiliates.
+Students should understand that program faculty cannot guarantee clinical rotation privileges for any student that is admitted to the RT program and has a subsequent Background Check and/or Drug Screen that is incongruent with the standards of the program’s clinical affiliates.

 Advanced Standing in the Respiratory Therapy Program is for Respiratory Therapy professionals that have already completed professional RT education in an accredited RT program.
 These candidates have either an associate degree in respiratory therapy or a certificate of completion.
 Advanced standing within the Health Sciences is the administrative placement of a student in a specific health program based on program requirements and the applicant’s completion of previous credits.
 Program applicants who qualify for advanced standing receive an administratively approved, individually prepared degree plan that recognizes previously earned college credits and professional credentials.

-For more information about the Advanced Standing program please contact the program director: Reginald Allen MS, RRT, RCP
+For more information about the Advanced Standing program please contact: Dr. Andrew J. Taylor, Ph.D., RRT, RPFT, RRT-NPS, RCP by emailing firstname.lastname@example.org.

 Comprehensive Exam, Exit Exam, and Senior Level Courses Policy Notification

-Comprehensive Exams will be offered three times per year, May, August, and December.
+Comprehensive Exams will be offered three times per year, in May, August, and December.
 Professional Respiratory Therapy students must take and pass two comprehensive/exit exams.
 The first of these exams, the Therapist Multiple Choice Examination (TMC), is a written test that students take at the end of their junior year, spring semester.
-Student must demonstrate competence by passing this examination, minimally at the certification level in order to qualify for HSRT 454 Internship.
-Students that pass the TMC at the higher level, the registry level, on the first attempt will not be required to repeat this examination.
-Students that do not pass minimally at the certification level on their first attempt will not be allowed to enter internship and must enroll in the review course, HSRT 420 Comprehensive Respiratory Care.
+After passing all junior-level courses, students must demonstrate competence by passing this examination minimally at the certification level in order to qualify for HSRT 454: Critical Care & Internship.
+Students who pass the TMC at the higher level, the registry level, on the first attempt will not be required to repeat this examination.
+Students that do not pass minimally at the certification level on their first attempt will not be allowed to enter internship and must enroll in the review course, HSRT 420 Comprehensive Review in Respiratory Therapy.
 Students must pass HSRT 420 in order to be eligible to re-take the TMC exam.
-Comprehensive/Exit exams are given in May, August and December.
+Comprehensive/Exit exams are given in May, August, and December.

-After students complete the didactic and clinical components of HSRT 454 Internship, they must re-take the TMC exam and pass it at the registry level.
-Students that do not take and pass this exam at the registry level must enroll in the review course, HSRT 420 Comprehensive Review.
+After students complete the didactic and clinical components of HSRT 454 Internship, they must re-take the TMC exam and pass it at the registry level if they have not done so already.
+Students who do not take and pass this exam at the registry level must enroll in the review course, HSRT 420 Comprehensive Review.
 Once a student has passed the TMC at the registry level the student must attempt the Clinical Simulation Exam (CSE).
 The CSE consists of clinical problems that are meant to simulate real clinical practice in Respiratory Care.
 Current passing scores for the comprehensive exams are as follows: